aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/ishapecollection/addsummaryzoomframe/_index.md

 ## IShapeCollection.AddSummaryZoomFrame method

-Adds a new Summary Zoom object to the end of a collection.
+Creates a new Summary Zoom frame and adds it to the end of the shape collection.

 ```csharp
 public ISummaryZoomFrame AddSummaryZoomFrame(float x, float y, float width, float height)